 An issue is a failure to comply with a requirement that is not included in a list of nonconformities.
-If one or more issues are found at an inspection, then these are recorded on the inspection report form and reviewed at the next inspection.
-If one or more have not been remedied by the time of the next inspection, and the licensee has not provided a satisfactory written explanation to the general licensee, then the issue may be treated as a nonconformity.
+If one or more issues are found at an inspection, then these are recorded on the inspection report form.
+For each issue, the licensee shall define a Corrective Action Plan (CAP) and provide it to the general licensee and the inspector via the testing institute where it is the inspector's employer within two weeks from the date of inspection.
+The implementation satisfied of the CAP is verified at the next inspection.
+If said issue has not been remedied by the time of the next inspection, then the issue may be treated as a nonconformity.